CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 (2) - Development/README.md

 Hitting the Exchange button throws an error on the page : **ethContractError**
 ![](assets/eth_contract_error.png)

 Since the documentation did not provide sufficient information, the reviewer asked the OP to send a video showing the instructions for use, regardless of quality.
-The OP didn't post the video and claimed the problem was with the Casper testnet.
+The OP did not post the video and claimed the problem was with the Casper Testnet.

 ## Overall Impression of usage testing